svamintgit/SVAM_SnowFlow/README.md

 ## License

-Bobsled is licensed under the [BSD 3-Clause License]
+Snowflow is licensed under the [BSD 3-Clause License]